 On each side of the screen, a monkey moves a cursor with its thoughts, using the cursor to make contact with the colored ball.
 On the left, the monkey’s thoughts are decoded with the use of a mathematical algorithm known as Velocity.
 On the right, the monkey’s thoughts are decoded with a new algorithm known as ReFITT, with better results.
 The ReFIT system helps the monkey to click on 21 targets in 21 seconds, as opposed to just 10 clicks with the older system.

 A team of Stanford researchers have now developed a new algorithm, known as ReFIT, that vastly improves the speed and accuracy of neural prosthetics that control computer cursors.
-The results were published Nov.
-18 in the journal Nature Neuroscience in a paper by Krishna Shenoy, a professor of electrical engineering, bioengineering and neurobiology at Stanford, and a team led by research associate Dr. Vikash Gilja and bioengineering doctoral candidate Paul Nuyujukian.
+The results were published on November 18 in the journal Nature Neuroscience in a paper by Krishna Shenoy, a professor of electrical engineering, bioengineering and neurobiology at Stanford, and a team led by research associate Dr. Vikash Gilja and bioengineering doctoral candidate Paul Nuyujukian.

 In side-by-side demonstrations with rhesus monkeys, cursors controlled by the new algorithm doubled the performance of existing systems and approached performance of the monkey’s actual arm in controlling the cursor.
 Better yet, more than four years after implantation, the new system is still going strong, while previous systems have seen a steady decline in performance over time.